chefsplate/groove-to-helpscout-migration-tool/README.md

 If your customer's full name is their phone number, do not expect the first and last name in HelpScout to make any sense.
 If the email is invalid, you will likely need to manually create these users yourself.

+### What is migrated
+- Customers
+- Tickets and messages
+- Attachments and images

 ### Mapping limitations

 Please be aware of the following when importing: